Beyond the Wealth: The Hidden Struggles of Entrepreneurs, Business Owners, and Pro Athletes

 Navigating the Gap: From Financial Security to True Fulfillment

-When money no longer serves as the primary goal, the challenge becomes finding other ways to grow.
-For many, it’s about building for the future, whether that’s by investing in new ventures or supporting causes that align with their values.
+When finances become stable in the sense of a large bank account, the challenge becomes finding ways to grow in other ways.
+For many, it’s about building more, solving more problems in the world, or tackling a new professional challenge, whether that’s by starting a new enterprise, investing in other ventures or supporting causes that align with their values.
 One entrepreneur described how after receiving their first big exit, they didn’t rush to spend lavishly on flashy cars or extravagant lifestyles.
-Instead, they used their capital to invest in things that would enhance their life and work, like buying functional real estate, and investing in their physical and mental health - choosing comfort items like a nice car, a good coffee machine, and a home big enough for an office.
+Instead, they used their capital to invest in things that would enhance their life and work, like buying functional real estate, and investing in their physical and mental health - choosing comfort items like a nice but not showy car, a good coffee machine, and a home big enough for an office and space for family and friends to visit.

 The Pressure to Perform and the Loneliness of Success